kmoored/hello-world/README.md

 # hello-world
 The repository is a learning exercise for Git and GitHub.
+I'm learning how to commit changes to a branch!